flamsanct/flamsanct.github.io/org/README.md

 **The World is Virtual, the Value is Real**

 One of the big selling features of a blockchain game is that the pieces of the game world have real world value and are actively traded on sanctioned marketplaces with non-trivial liquidity.
 A significant implication of this is that since this creates an ecosystem that is connected to real world liquidity, *contributions to the ecosystem* can also be approximated in terms of real world value.
 This means that it's possible to be financially rewarded for both in-game activity and contributing to the DAO in the same greater virtual world economy.
-In other words, in this virtual world your actions can create real world value.
+In other words, in this virtual world your actions can affect and create real world value.

 ### DAO Owned